© Missing - We are looking for Denise

 Why should this type of organization prove to be better than others in research?

 Because it is established exclusively for this purpose, and to improve the organizational approach in cases of missing persons.
-There are almost no organizations at the European level that make use of the collaboration and support of those directly involved (the parents) in the searches.
-The ability to develop solutions to problems of common experience for all parents of missing minors is fundamental in order to identify and propose possible solutions to the member states of the European Union.***LETTRE OUVERTE AUX PARENTS D'ENFANTS DISPARUS OU VIOLES.
+Organizations at the European level that make use of the collaboration and support of those directly involved (the parents) for searches are almost non-existent.
+The ability to develop solutions to problems of common experience among all parents of missing minors is fundamental for identifying and proposing possible solutions to the member states of the European Union.***LETTRE OUVERTE AUX PARENTS D'ENFANTS DISPARUS OU VIOLES.

 Chers Parents,